What is the Laffer Curve?

-- The vertical line intersecting the curve at points A and B show the symmetric nature of the curve and it proves that two different tax rates can generate the same amount of income for the government.
+- The vertical line intersecting the curve at points A and B shows the symmetric nature of the curve and it proves that two different tax rates can generate the same amount of income for the government.

-- Point A indicates the relatively high tax rate but not maximum, it is close to 100% and on the other hand point B is relatively low tax rate, hence laffer curve tells us that a relatively high rate on the small groups will generate the same revenue as the small rate on a large group.
+- Point A indicates the relatively high tax rate but not maximum, it is close to 100% and on the other hand point B is the relatively low tax rate, hence laffer curve tells us that a relatively high rate on the small groups will generate the same revenue as the small rate on a large group.

 Major Two Effects of Laffer Curve